 Over the years I’d glean snippets of Aptheker’s life: his education before, during and after Columbia University; how he came to join the Party; and what it was like to be a Communist in the US Army as a leader of Black troops in the European Theater of War during the Second World War (“We were,” he said, “shall we say . . . fashionable?”)

 Columbia doctorate notwithstanding, he couldn’t secure a teaching position outside of the Party-run Jefferson School for Social Science.
 I had to wait forty years for the publication of Gary Murrell’s “The Most Dangerous Communist in the United States”: A Biography of Herbert Aptheker to fill out the picture I had cobbled together.

 When Murrell visited New York in 2005 I gave him materials I had collected, including a bibliography, which he graciously acknowledged in print.1

-Aptheker acknowledged the assistance and others.2 A fellow researcher, Hugh Murray (never a Party member) remains a good friend.
+Aptheker acknowledged the assistance of several young researchers, including me.2 A fellow researcher, Hugh Murray (never a Party member) remains a good friend.
 The trial of the Scottsboro Boys was the subject of Murray’s 1963 Master’s Thesis at Tulane University.
-On another site I’ve posted many of his papers, many on the Civil Rights Movement.
+On another site I’ve posted many of his papers, many of them on the Civil Rights Movement.
 (Hugh was a lunch counter protester in his native New Orleans in 1960.)
 Before leaving Aptheker’s employ Hugh and I compiled an anthology of Aptheker’s political essays.
 It remains unpublished, but he read and criticized our introductory essays.